catseye/beta-Juliet/README.markdown

 The reference implementation of β-Juliet version 2.0, called `2iota`, is written in C.  It implements delays (when compiled as ANSI C they have second granularity; when compiled as C99 with POSIX, they have millisecond granularity.)
-It does not yet, however, properly implement `caused` clauses.
+It does not yet, however, properly implement the ordering guarantees between `caused before` and `caused after` clauses; nor does it parse `immediately`.